pixie-io/pixie/CONTRIBUTING.md

 ### Reporting Bugs and Creating Issues

 Reporting bugs is one of the most helpful ways to contribute to Pixie.
 Bugs may be reported by filing a Github issue in the appropriate repository.
 For bugs regarding Pixie, file an issue in the `pixie` repo.
-For reporting inaccurate documentation, file an issue in the `pixie-docs` repo, etc. Please follow the template when filing an issue and provide as much information as possible.
+For reporting inaccurate documentation, file an issue in the `docs.px.dev` repo, etc. Please follow the template when filing an issue and provide as much information as possible.

 Before reporting a bug, we encourage you to search the existing Github issues to ensure that the bug has not already been filed.